-The loss of the first milk teeth usually occurs around 5 or 6 years of age, initiating a substitution sequence where the first to come out is the first to shed or fall out, starting with the two lower central ones and continuing with the two upper ones central.
-This process ends approximately between 12 or 13 years of age, completing the change of all milk teeth.
+The loss of the first milk teeth usually occurs around 5 or 6 years of age, starting with the two lower central ones and continuing through the two upper central ones.
+Subsequently, the laterals fall out, and, finally, the molars and canines.
+Often, this dental change occurs earlier in girls.
+This process ends approximately between the ages of 12 and 13, completing the replacement of all milk teeth.

 What should be done when a tooth begins to move?

-When you notice a lot of movement, and it bothers you when talking or eating, it is possible to remove it yourself, as long as it doesn’t hurt to move it.
-Children may experience some pain when extracting the tooth about to fall out; they may also experience discomfort.
-Swishing salt water or applying a cool, wet washcloth can help improve the symptoms and stop any bleeding.
+Children may experience very mild pain when extracting a tooth about to fall out; they may also experience mild discomfort.
+Swishing salt water in the mouth or applying a cool, wet washcloth can improve symptoms and stop possible bleeding.

 If you have any questions about this or other topics, you can contact us at Channel Islands Family Dental as well as our page on Facebook.
 We look forward to your visit and we will make a timely diagnosis.
 Our dentists in Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.